phiyodr/lane_detection/README.md

 # lane_detection

 Detect street lanes using computer vision.
-The code is based on [Self Driving Car Engineer Nanodegree](https://github.com/udacity/CarND-Advanced-Lane-Lines).
+The code is based (but heavily updated) on [Self Driving Car Engineer Nanodegree](https://github.com/udacity/CarND-Advanced-Lane-Lines).

 ![original_and_processed.png](original_and_processed.png)